renderdraw/docs/getstarted/relationships/setup-of-relationships.md

 The underlying drawing doesn't change, only the usecase and object on Salesforce did.

-Lets jump in and learn how to create relationships between a Salesforce object and a 3D drawing source.
 # What is a RenderDraw Relationship?
-In order to scale the quantities of objects we could reasonably display 3D models for, we have created a grouping of relationship objects that map to a given object in Salesforce that is User determined.
+In order to scale the amount of objects we could reasonably display 3D models for, along with scale to the different situations you would want to interact with a 3D component, we have created a grouping of relationship objects that map to a given object in Salesforce that is User determined.

-From there, applicable fields are selected that contain
 ![renderdraw_settings_default_crm_relationships_=1.7.png](/renderdraw_settings_default_crm_relationships_=1.7.png)
+From these objects, a schema can be derived, where applicable fields are selected that contain either subsections or locations  of the subsections of a URL of your 3D drawing.

+Lets jump in and learn how to create relationships between a Salesforce object and a 3D drawing source.

 # Create a Relationship
 Think of a RenderDraw relationship like a formula.
 This formula determines, by object, how we are going to fetch your 3D files and related resources for a given Salesforce Object record.
-At the end of the day, we are looking for a file in a remote destination, from the example above,
+At the end of the day, we are looking for a file in a remote destination, from the example above, we can break down the URL into its composite parts.

 ![filepathbreakdown.png](/filepathbreakdown.png)
 Based on a set of